Home » Recipe Index » Asian Dessert Recipes – Easy Traditional & Modern Sweets » Mango Sago Dessert Recipe (Extra Creamy with Cream Cheese)

 Storage

-If you have leftovers, store the cream base, mango puree, and jelly separately in airtight containers in the fridge for up to 2 days.
-Assemble just before serving to keep the layers neat and the sago from turning mushy.
-Avoid freezing, as the pearls will lose their texture once thawed.
+If you have leftovers, store the components separately—cream base, mango puree, and any add-ins—in airtight containers in the fridge for up to 2 days.
+Assemble just before serving to keep the layers neat and prevent the sago from turning mushy.

 Did you try this recipe?